English is taught in all scientific subjects and at every level. Students are divided into small groups according to their level.

 All rooms are equipped with a PC and audio-visual equipment.

-University staff should contact the formation continuefor information on how to follow English lessons.
+University staff should contact the Formation Continue department for information on how to follow English lessons.